replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step5.md

 # The Jig is up!

 ## What happened?
-I have to admit, the "real" cluster has been fixed long ago. :)
+I have to admit, the "real" cluster has been fixed several weeks ago. :)

 What we actually did here is troubleshoot the cluster which was in a degraded state at one point, we were basically using logs from the cluster that were collected several weeks ago.